Raghadi01/risk-management-project/README.md

 # Risk Management Project

-Conducted a comprehensive risk management assessment for a private organization.

 ## Project Overview
 Conducted a comprehensive security risk management assessment for a retail organization with multiple branches.
 The assessment covered